Epic Daytrip Bizerte Cape Angela and Ichkeul UNESCO Bird Watching

 1

-Utica, established around 1100 BC, is one of the earliest Phoenician trading posts in Africa.
-Once a prominent capital linked to Carthage, it was overshadowed by a neighboring city founded in the late 9th century BC.
-Despite facing highs and lows, Utica made a pivotal choice during the conflict between Carthage and Rome, aligning with the victorious side.
-This decision in 146 BC led to its revival as the capital of Africa for the next 130 years.
+Uticus, founded around 1100 BC. -C., is one of the first Phoenician counters in Africa.
+Once an important capital linked to Carthage, it was overshadowed by a nearby city founded at the end of the 9th century BC.
+C. Despite good times and difficult times, Uticus made a crucial choice in the conflict between Carthage and Rome, siding with the victors.
+This decision, taken in 146 BC.
+C., allowed its rebirth as the capital of Africa for the next 130 years.

 2

-Discover the Qsiba, nestled in the heart of Bizerte, where the charm of the old port meets the majestic historic fort of the Medina.
-With an enchanting resemblance to Venice, Bizerte's Medina showcases a captivating blend of typical Muslim and Arab architectural styles.
-Visiting this vibrant area day or night promises an unforgettable experience that you won’t want to miss!
+Discover medieval Arab architecture, stroll through the alleys of the Medina nestled in the heart of Bizerte, where the charm of the old port meets the majestic historic fortress the Kasba.
+With a spellbinding resemblance to Venice, a captivating blend of typical Muslim and Arab architectural styles. promises you an unforgettable experience.

 3